abelcheung/font-coverage/README.md

 * points in No_block & non-unicode glyphs not handled
 * well defined codepoint ignore list
 * cross platform support
-* scan *all* fonts used by system to get an idea about the system&rsquo;s unicode coverage in general
+* scan *all* fonts used by system to get an idea about the system&rsquo;s unicode coverage in general, like what BabelMap does